-The equivalent of Window’s F5 on the Mac is pressing command + R. This will refresh a page in Safari, Chrome & Firefox.
+The mac refresh shortcut equivalent of Window’s F5 is pressing command + R. This will refresh a page in Safari, Chrome & Firefox.
 However, there is a way to change settings to make F5 refresh your browser on your Mac.

 Refresh with F5 on a Mac in Google Chrome

 I was complaining to Dan about this and he quite easily walked me through how to make this happen.
 They say, “Its the little things in life”, and this is one of those little things that makes me smile when I use it.
 I primarily use Google Chrome, so that these instructions are for setting a new chrome refresh shortcut for the Mac.
 A slightly modified version could be worked out to do this in Safari (if you really want that, just leave a comment and I’ll figure out and post the exact steps).

 Follow the steps below and you’ll be F5’ing it up just like me.